antevens/boatcontrol/README.md

 be operated in emergencies and under failure conditions.
 All circuits can be operated manually on the board as long as the board has a power source over 6v and below 30v depending on configuration (see optional 12V vs 24V operation and PSU).
-Operation using external 5V TTL inputs is available regardless of the state or presence of the RPi/Jetson.
+Operation using external 5V TTL inputs via the RJ45 connectors is available regardless of the state or presence of the RPi/Jetson.

 The board can be configured to run in either 12V or 24V mode, for operation over 13V please make sure the optional 12V PSU option is in place and configured.
 For 12V operation make sure the 12V bypass jumper/solder pads are connected.

-The design includes a main board and two optional addon boards, the primary board is designed for 4 layer 2.4-3.2mm PCBs with the following layers:
+The design includes a main board and (at the time of launch) two optional addon boards, the primary board is designed for 4 layer 2.4-3.2mm PCBs with the following layers:

     Front Power, 6oz (220um) copper, min spacing 0.500mm)
-    First Signal, 1ox (35um) copper, min spacing 0.250mm)
+    First Signal, 1oz (35um) copper, min spacing 0.250mm)
-    Second Signal, 1ox (35um) copper, min spacing 0.250mm)
+    Second Signal, 1oz (35um) copper, min spacing 0.250mm)
     Back Power, 6oz (220um) copper, min spacing 0.500mm)

     The high current daughter board is designed for 4 layer 1/13oz (35/450um) copper.